siraat-ai-academy/feelings-unwritten/quranic-reflections/01-surah-al-fatiha-reflections-9-modes.md

 Omar and Rohan were walking home from evening prayer.
 They were both quiet, until Omar softly said, *“Ar-Rahman, Ar-Raheem.”*

 Rohan looked at him.
-“It’s wild,” he said.
+“It’s beautiful,” he said.
 “How those names are always first.
 Not ‘Judge of all,’ or ‘Knower of all,’ but Mercy.
 Twice.”
 It felt like the Qur’an was making something clear: before we fear Allah, we should know His care.
 His mercy doesn’t run out when we mess up — it’s the starting point.

 ---